marian-kamenistak/jira-lead-cycle-time-duration-extractor/README.md

 There are two options for running this extract utility: either as a standalone exectuable or as a nodejs app.

 ## Option 1: Using the Standalone Executable
+1. Download and install the Node.js app from https://nodejs.org/en/download
-1. Download the latest "SourceCode.zip" and unpack the whole zip.
+2. Download the latest "SourceCode.zip" and unpack the whole zip.
 You should have a "run.js" and "config.yaml" files in the same directory.
-2. Download and install the Node.js app from https://nodejs.org/en/download
-3. Edit the config file and customize it for your specific Jira instance according to the instructions in this README.
+3. Edit the config.yaml file and customize it for your specific Jira instance according to the instructions in this README below.
-4. Open a command prompt, move to the directory where both files are located and run it by simply typing ```node run.js```
+4. Open a command prompt, move to the directory where both "run.js" and "config.yaml" files are located and run it by simply typing ```node run.js```
-5. If you receive an ``` Error: Invalid URI``` error, make sure you definet the right Jira config parameters in the config.yaml file.
+5. If you receive an ``` Error: Invalid URI``` error, make sure you define the right Jira config parameters in the config.yaml file.
 5. If the program succeeds, the output data file will be written in the same directory as the executable file.

 ## Option 2: Clone the source code